errplane/errplane-ios/README.md

 Breadcrumbs
 -----------
 Breadcrumbs are useful for providing checkpoints for your app leading up to the point where an exception is thrown.
-The Errplane library stores the last 10 breadcrumbs you provide and sends them along when you report an exception:
+The Errplane library stores the last 10 breadcrumbs you provide and automatically sends them along when you report an exception:

     [Errplane breadcrumb:@"Did this path of execution lead to the exception?"];
     [Errplane breadcrumb:@"maybe this one instead?"];